 A Fan's Notes

 But the best thing about Fan's Notes is the variety.
-They've got an extensive vegan and veggo menu, but they also do a mean parma, and the beef roasts on Thursdays are a thing of beauty.
-One of those rare venues that caters for the whole group: meat and plant-eaters alike.
+They've got an extensive ever-changing vegan and veggo menu, but they also do a mean parma, and the beef roasts on Thursdays are a thing of beauty.
+One of those rare venues that caters for the whole group: meat and plant-eaters (and coeliacs!) alike.